andyzhang26503/kxmovie/readme.md

 1. Drop files from kxmovie/output folder in your project.
 2. Add frameworks: MediaPlayer, CoreAudio, AudioToolbox, Accelerate, QuartzCore, OpenGLES and libz.dylib, libiconv.dylib.
 3. Add libs: libkxmovie.a, libavcodec.a, libavformat.a, libavutil.a, libswscale.a, libswresample.a
-4.user library path 添加 ffmpeg
+4. user library path 添加 ffmpeg

 For play movies: